Campervanning in Norway: Tips, Routes & Destinations for 2024

 May to September

 Campervanning Norway in the summer means the weather will be kinder, with July and August being the warmest months.
-Fjord swimming without a wetsuit is possible in the peak season and you’ll be comfortable during the day in shorts and a t-shirt.
+Fjord swimming without a wetsuit is possible in the peak season and you’ll be comfortable during the day in shorts and a T-shirt.
 It can still be chilly in the evenings for Arctic campers, where the weather is also more unpredictable.

-Between the end of May and end of July, you’ll experience the midnight sun phenomenon in the far north of Norway, when the sun remains visible at the local midnight and moves across the horizon from left to right.
+Between the end of May and the end of July, you’ll experience the midnight sun phenomenon in the far north of Norway, when the sun remains visible at the local midnight and moves across the horizon from left to right.

 Icy Norway road and bridge in winter